LiulSintayehuTebkew/Encrypted-and-Unencrypted-Chat-Application/README.md

   - Solves key distribution issues using separate public and private keys.
   - Public key encrypts the message; private key decrypts it.
 - Commonly used to encrypt secret keys for symmetric algorithms like AES.

+### 4. Cyber Attacks
+- **Unencrypted Chat Attack:** Used Wireshark to capture network traffic and read the conversation in plain text.
+- **Shift Cipher Attack:**
+  - Captured the first message for key exchange, then used the key to decrypt ciphertext.
+  - Also demonstrated brute-force attack (easy since key space is only 26).
+    *Python brute-force code is attached in the documentation.*
+- **RSA Attack:**
+  - Used prime factorization to get `p` and `q`, which are crucial to generate the private key.
+  - Works only if prime numbers are small.
+  - In real-world applications, very large primes are used to make brute-forcing computationally infeasible.

+### Note
-### this document is only for educational purpose
+- This project is **only for educational purposes**.
-  - the content of this project is to demonstrate how we can secure data exchange and how we can select best algorithm to maintaing security.
+- Demonstrates how to secure data exchange and how to select the best algorithm to maintain security.